jsatt/base_app/scripts/README.md

 -------

 This is intended to abstract away a large number of complexities when working with the project.
-You should specify whether you installing a Python or System (apt) package and this script will take the appropriate steps to make sure the package is installed and added to the correct requirements file.
+You should specify whether you installing a Python (py) or System (apt) package and this script will take the appropriate steps to make sure the package is installed and added to the correct requirements file.
 You can provide the `--dev` and `--no-save` flags to modify this functionality as needed.

 Supported Workflows: `full`, partial for `deps` and `none`